-Samurais were honorable warriors that fought for lord and country.
-A bit like Western knights.
+Samurais were a bit like Western knights.
+They were honorable warriors who fought for lord and country.
 Small wonder they have captured the imagination of millions and have been widely romanticized in books and movies.
 But samurais really existed.

 1. The beginning: samurais in private armies

-In late medieval times about 5 or 6% of the population of Japan were samurais.
+In late medieval times, about 5 or 6% of the population of Japan were samurais.

 2. Samurais thought decapitated heads made great gifts

-First, the women cleaned the heads and combed their hair.
-They also blackened the teeth of the heads -for in older times black teeth were the sign of a distinguished man in Japan.
+First, the women cleaned the decapitated heads and combed their hair.
+They also blackened their teeth -in older times, black teeth were the sign of a distinguished man in Japan.

-3. Samurais used ultra sharp swords
+3. Samurais used ultra-sharp swords

 It is not known how widespread this practice, appropriately called “cutting down at crossroads” (tsujigiri), was.
 In any case, it was abolished in 1597.

 4. Two swords are better than one